Separation anxiety disorder: Academic setting

 As with other anxiety disorders, children with SAD tend to face more obstacles at school than those without anxiety disorders.
 Adjustment and relating school functioning have been found to be much more difficult for anxious children.
 In some severe forms of SAD, children may act disruptively in class or may refuse to attend school altogether.
 It is estimated that nearly 75% of children with SAD exhibit some form of school refusal behavior.

 There are several possible manifestations of this disorder when the child is introduced into an academic setting.
 A child with SAD may protest profusely upon arrival at school.
 They might have a hard time saying goodbye to their parents and exhibit behaviors like tightly clinging to the parent in a way that makes it nearly impossible for the parent to detach from them.
 They might scream and cry but in a way that makes it seem as though they were in pain.
-The child might scream and cry for an extended period of time after his or her parents are gone (for several minutes to upwards of an hour) and refuse to interact with other children or teachers, rejecting their attention.
+The child might scream and cry for an extended period of time after their parents are gone (for several minutes to upwards of an hour) and refuse to interact with other children or teachers, rejecting their attention.
 They might feel an overwhelming need to know where their parents are and that they are okay.

 This is a serious problem because, as children fall further behind in coursework, it becomes increasingly difficult for them to return to school.

 Short-term problems resulting from academic refusal include poor academic performance or decline in performance, alienation from peers, and conflict within the family.

 Although school refusal behavior is common among children with SAD, school refusal behavior is sometimes linked to generalized anxiety disorder or possibly a mood disorder.
 That being said, a majority of children with separation anxiety disorder have school refusal as a symptom.
 Up to 80% of children who refuse school qualify for a diagnosis of separation anxiety disorder.